Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

         * Verify that clicking on the home icon reloads the website to the home page
         * Verify that clicking the sound icon will toggle the audio
         * Verify that clicking the hamburger icon will open the menu
-        * Verify that clicking the next button without a valid name will prompt the user and not go to the difficulty page
+        * Verify that clicking the next button without a valid name will prompt the player and not go to the difficulty page
         * Verify that clicking the next button with a valid name will go to the difficulty page
-        * Verify that hovering over the tooltip will show the user some helpful information on how to enter a correct name
+        * Verify that hovering over the tooltip will show the player some helpful information on how to enter a correct name
       * Menu/Navigation Section
         * Verify that clicking the hamburger icon will open the menu and the hamburger icon will become a cross icon
         * Verify that clicking the cross icon will close the menu and the cross icon become a hamburger icon